Punctuation: Other languages

 Originally, Sanskrit had no punctuation.
 In the 17th century, Sanskrit and Marathi, both written using Devanagari, started using the vertical bar । to end a line of prose and double vertical bars ॥ in verse.

-Punctuation was not used in Chinese, Japanese, Korean and Vietnamese Chu Nom writing until the adoption of punctuation from the West in the late 19th and early 20th century.
+Punctuation was not used in Chinese, Japanese, Korean, and Vietnamese chữ Nôm writing until the adoption of punctuation from the West in the late 19th and early 20th century.
 In unpunctuated texts, the grammatical structure of sentences in classical writing is inferred from context.
 Most punctuation marks in modern Chinese, Japanese, and Korean have similar functions to their English counterparts; however, they often look different and have different customary rules.

 In the Indian subcontinent, :- is sometimes used in place of colon or after a subheading.
-Its origin is unclear, but could be a remnant of the British Raj.
-Another punctuation common in the Indian Subcontinent for writing monetary amounts is the use of /- or /= after the number.
+Its origin is unclear, but it could be a remnant of the British Raj.
+Another punctuation practice common in the Indian Subcontinent for writing monetary amounts is the use of /- or /= after the number.
 For example, Rs.
 20/- or Rs.
-20/= implies 20 rupees whole.
+20/= implies 20 whole rupees.

-Thai, Khmer, Lao and Burmese did not use punctuation until the adoption of punctuation from the West in the 20th century.
+Thai, Khmer, Lao, and Burmese did not use punctuation until the adoption of punctuation from the West in the 20th century.
 Blank spaces are more frequent than full stops or commas.